 Below are frequently asked questions for reference as you prepare your proposal submission.

 If you are not submitting an exempt request, you will need the following: CITI certificates from all investigators (i.e. anyone who is going to be involved in the research, not just the PI), a consent form, all recruitment materials (including any emails that would be sent out, flyers, etc.), survey materials, and completion of the IRB Application Guide.
+Also, keep in mind that for requests for exemption, researchers do still need to submit their CITI certificates.

 Unless you are submitting for an exemption request, yes you do.